Davis Pedestrian Accident Lawyer

 In California, an injured pedestrian must file a lawsuit within two years of becoming injured.
 If that lawsuit involves either city or state governmental entities such as city buses or roadwork maintenance vehicles, the government must be notified of your personal injury claim within six months.
-While these filing deadlines might seem lengthy, they are not, especially when you factor in the additional time for a lawyer to investigate and examine your potential claim.
+While these filing deadlines might seem lengthy, they are not, especially when you factor in the additional time to investigate and examine your potential claim.
 That is why it is so important to contact a lawyer as soon as possible to allow enough time to conduct a thorough investigation of your accident.No Recovery, No Legal Fee

 Getting hit by a vehicle can be a life-altering event that completely derails your future.
 Many victims of pedestrian accidents wind up suffering permanent, debilitating injuries such as paralysis, nerve damage, or a traumatic brain injury.
 A catastrophic injury may take months, or even years, to recover from, if at all.
 You should hold the reckless party responsible by hiring an experienced Davis pedestrian accident attorney.Davis Pedestrian Accident FAQ